-Execute to the speci- Select whe ther to ex ecute the program to the specified symbol position after CPU reset. fied symbol after CPU Reset Default Yes Yes Modifying Select from the drop-down list.
-Available values Yes Executes the program to the specified symbol position after CPU reset.
+Execute to the speci- Select whe ther to ex Select whether to execute the program to the specified symbol position after CPU reset. fied symbol after CPU Reset Default Yes Select from the drop-down list.
+Modifying Available values Yes Executes the program to the specified symbol position after CPU reset.
 No Does not execute the program after CPU reset.
-Specified symbol Specify the position at which the program is stop after CPU reset.
-This property appears only when the [Execute to the specified symbol after CPU property is set to [Yes]. rs only when the [Execute to the specified symbol after CPU Reset] Default main Modifying Directly enter from the keyboard.
-Available values Address expression from 0 to the "end address of the address of s expression from 0 to the "end address of the address space ".
-The upper limit size Specify the memory size to be used for reading the debug information ^{Note} . of the memory usage [Mbytes] Default 500 Modifying Directly enter from the keyboard.
-Available Decimal number between 100 and 1000 values
+Specified symbol This prope specify the position at which the program is stop after CPU reset.
+This property appears only when the [Execute to the specified symbol after CPU Reset] roperty is set to [Yes].
+Default main Modifying enter from the keyboard.
+Available values Address expression from 0 to the "end address of the address space".
+The upper limit size Specify the memory size to be used for reading the debug information Note. of the memory usage [Mbytes] Default 500 Modifying Directly enter from the keyboard.
+Available values